p.s. the ap tests are never as hard as the class

 they follow a very predictable structure and generally test on the same things every year, so it’s 100% possible to do ok if you study

-p.p.s pls stop asking me to do your homework for you! i graduated over a year ago i am done with homework
+p.p.s pls stop asking me to do your homework for you! i graduated nearly two years ago i am done with homework

 Anonymous asked: Explain, in your own words, what an operational definition is and give an example of an operational definition for a variable that might be of interest to a psychologist.